ignite/cli/docs/docs/03-CLI-Commands/01-cli-commands.md

 Scaffold a new gno.land realm.

-A realm is a stateful smart contract: package-level variables are persisted on-chain. <name> is either a bare name ("counter", deployed as gno.land/r/counter) or a full path ("gno.land/r/demo/counter").
+A realm is a stateful smart contract: package-level variables are persisted on-chain. &lt;name&gt; is either a bare name ("counter", deployed as gno.land/r/counter) or a full path ("gno.land/r/demo/counter").

 ```